Skip to main content

 The Pandavas stood silent, ashamed at this young widow's questions.
 Nobody dared to talk.

-" I grant you a boon Uttara, in your next life you will be allowed to die with him in his pyre, you will get appreciated for your bravery like he is now.
-But not in this life Putri, the future is with you."
+" I grant you a boon, Uttara.
+In your next life, you will be allowed to die with him in his pyre, and you will be appreciated for your bravery like he is now.
+But not in this life, Putri, the future is with you."
 Krishna's voice was soft.
 Uttara hugged the ever-sleeping Abhimanyu and cried as the elders prepared for cremation.
 The fire burnt him to ashes.
-Uttara looked at the blazing fire and promised, " Wait for me Arya, I will meet you in our next birth, I will not let you go alone then."
+Uttara looked at the blazing fire and promised, " Wait for me, Arya.
+I will meet you in our next birth, I will not let you go alone then."
 Her baby was restless inside her.
 As if Abhimanyu was replying through him.
 She held her belly as tears fell.

 Uttara being Consoled